jni/my-documents/blog/context.md

 [GOrilla homepage]().
 Paste your list of genes into the XXX box.
 For the background list box, include the full list of genes ([here]()).
+This is from the gene model file used to obtain read counts.

+GOrilla will return an image of the GO hierarchy, with the overrepresented categories highlighted in yellow, orange, and red (increasing levels of significance).

 # Gene set enrichment analysis